WooCommerce VS Shopify In-Depth Comparison

-Shopify and WoCommerce provide technical support to their customers but in different ways.
+Shopify and WooCommerce provide technical support to their customers but in different ways.

 Wouldn’t it be nice to have someone, available on a 24/7 basis, to talk to when you encounter a hitch?
 Sure it will, and that’s what Shopify is all about.

-Store owners can reach Shopify customer support team any time of the day via phone, chat, email and even twitter.
+Store owners can reach the Shopify customer support team any time of the day via phone, chat, email, and even twitter.

 If you are a DIY kind of person, there are tons of video tutorials and documentation on Shopify you can follow to solve a problem.
 On top of that, Shopify has a community and a talent marketplace where you can hire expert developers, should the need arise.

 But if you are good at doing research online, you won’t have many troubles using WooCommerce.
-There is a gazillion of support docs and online communities to turn to for help.
+There are a million support docs and online communities to turn to for help.